-Soft Daily Wear Contact Lenses are made of soft, water containing, flexible plastics, called “hydrogels”, that allow oxygen to pass to the cornea to maintain its health and clarity.
-Because they are soft, thin and flexible, Soft Contact Lenses are easier to adapt to and more comfortable than Rigid Gas Permeable (RGP) Contact Lenses.
-A newer type of Soft Contact Lens is made of a “silicone hydrogel” material that allows an even greater amount of oxygen to reach the cornea than any previous soft contact lens, adding additional safety.
+Soft Daily Wear Contact Lenses are made of soft, water-containing flexible plastics, called “hydrogels”.
+These hydrogels allow oxygen to pass to the cornea to maintain its health and clarity.
+Soft Contact Lenses are more easily adapted to, and therefore, more comfortable than RGP Contact Lenses.
+A silicone hydrogel material makes up Soft Contact Lens.
+This material allows even more oxygen to reach the cornea, and, as a result, provides additional comfort.
 Soft Daily Wear Contact Lenses require careful cleaning and disinfection, as they tend to attract deposits of protein from your tear film.

 Rigid Gas Permeable (RGP) Contact Lenses

-Rigid Gas Permeable Contact Lenses (RGPs) are more durable and resistant to deposit buildup, and generally give a clearer, crisper vision.
-They are easier to handle and do not tear, they can however, break.
-There is an adjustment period where it may take several weeks of adaptation in order to get used to wearing RGPs as compared to only a few days for soft contacts.
+RGP Contact Lenses are more durable and resistant to deposit buildup and because of this, they generally yield a clearer and crisper vision.
+They are easier to handle and do not tear, however, RGP Lenses are easier to break.
+The adjustment period for RGP Lenses can be up to several weeks, as compared to only a few days for soft contacts.

 Contact Lenses for Astigmatism

-People who have astigmatism, usually have an unequal curvature of their cornea so that it is shaped more like a football than a basketball.
-Contact Lenses that correct astigmatism are called “toric” lenses.
-Toric lenses are readily available in both soft contacts and rigid gas permeable contact lens prescriptions.
-Toric contact lenses require a greater degree of fitting expertise in order to obtain the most precise vision.
+Astigmatism is the unequal curvature of the Cornea.
+In other words, the shape of the Cornea is more like a football than a basketball.“Toric” Lenses are Contact Lenses that correct astigmatism.
+Toric lenses are readily available in both soft contacts and RGP lenses.
+These contact lenses generally require a greater degree of fitting expertise in order to obtain the most precise vision.

 Extended Wear Contact Lenses

-Today, most daily wear and extended wear soft contact lenses are prescribed with a very specific “planned replacement schedule”.
-That is, the prescribing eye doctor will give you instructions on how frequently to replace your lenses based on your tear film, how often you may be removing the lenses and how quickly deposits build on the lenses, even after cleaning and disinfection.
-True “Disposable” Contact Lenses are worn only once and then discarded.
-In order to have a “daily wear disposable schedule”, a brand new pair of lenses is used each day.
+Today, most daily wear and extended wear soft contact lenses are prescribed with a very specific planned replacement schedule.
+In other words, the prescribing eye doctor will give you instructions on how frequently to replace your lenses based on your tear film, how often you remove the lenses, and how quickly deposits build on the lenses.
+True Disposable Contact Lenses are worn only once and then discarded.

 Patients need to be cautious if they do not have their contact lens prescriptions filled at The Eye Center.
-Contact lens sellers refer to some soft contact lenses as “disposable”, but actually, they are for frequent/planned replacement.
-If you are wearing your lenses on a planned replacement basis or even an extended wear basis, when you remove your lenses, ALWAYS make sure to clean and disinfect them properly before reinserting them.
-This is necessary in order to protect the health of your eyes and allow you to continue to wear your contacts comfortably and safely
+Contact Lens sellers refer to some Soft Contact Lenses as “disposable”, however, they are for frequent/planned replacement.
+If you are wearing your lenses on a planned replacement basis, or even an extended wear basis, when you remove your lenses, ALWAYS make sure to clean and disinfect them properly before re-inserting them.
+This is necessary in order to protect the health of your eyes and allow you to continue to wear your contacts comfortably and safely.

 Bifocal Contact Lenses

-Bifocal contact lenses are available in soft, rigid gas permeable and hybrid lens modalities.
-These lenses are designed to provide functional vision at distance and near, reducing the need for a separate reading prescription.
-Bifocal contact lenses are sophisticated lenses requiring additional time and expertise to fit.
+Bifocal contact lenses are available in both Soft Contact Lenses, RGP Lenses, and hybrid lens modalities.
+These lenses provide functional vision at both far and near distances, as well as reduce the need for separate reading prescriptions.
+Bifocal contact lenses require additional time and expertise to fit.

 Hybrid Contact Lenses

-SynergEyes hybrid contact lenses features technology that combines the crisp vision of a rigid gas permeable lens with the comfort and stability of a soft lens.
-They are an excellent choice in cases of rigid gas permeable intolerance, astigmatism, keratoconus or other corneal irregularities.
-The Eye Center is pleased to be among the few Denver area practices authorized to fit these advanced lenses.
+SynergEyes Hybrid contact lenses feature technology that combines the crisp vision of a RGP Lenses with the comfort and stability of a Soft Lens.
+They are an excellent choice in cases of RGP Lens intolerance, astigmatism, keratoconus or other corneal irregularities.
+The Eye Center is among the few Denver area practices authorized to fit these advanced lenses.

-Another type of specialty lens contact lens that has become popular among people who don’t even have a need for vision correction are contacts that have the sole purpose of changing the appearance of your eyes.
-These are sometimes called “Plano”, “Zero-Powered” or “Non-Corrective” lenses.
-Wearers of these contact lenses can temporarily change brown eyes to blue.
+Another type of specialty lens that has become popular among people who don’t have a need for vision correction, are contacts that have the sole purpose of changing the appearance of your eyes.
+These are also called, Plano, Zero-Powered, or Non-Corrective lenses.
+Wearers of these Contact Lenses can temporarily change their eye color.